Introduction to Online Control: Formalization and Examples of a Control Problem

 \section{Formalization and Examples of a Control Problem}

 With the physical example of the centrifugal governor in mind, we give a mathematical definition of a control problem.
-The first step is to formally define a dynamical system below.
+The first step is to formally define a dynamical system in the following way.

-\begin{definition}[Dynamical system] A dynamical system from starting state $(\x_1,\y_1)$ is given by the following equations:
+\begin{definition}[Dynamical system] A dynamical system evolving from an initial state $\x_1$ is given by the following equations:

 Here $\x_t \in \reals^{d_x} $ is the state of the system, $\y_t \in \reals^{d_y} $ is the observation, $\uv_t \in \reals^{d_u}$ is the control input, and $\w_t \in \reals^{d_w}$ is the perturbation.